RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 “The circumstances for each individual nation are different.
 There are considerably more British nationals in Sudan than other countries have got,” he said.

-The evacuation plan involves similar aircraft to those used to rescue diplomats from Sudan – A400M and C-130 Hercules transport planes – with flights taking place from RAF Akrotiri.
+The evacuation plan involves similar aircraft to those used to rescue diplomats from Sudan on Sunday, with a second flight possibly bound for Khartoum having left RAF Akrotiri.

-Prime Minister Rishi Sunak said: “The Government has begun a large-scale evacuation of British passport holders from Sudan on RAF flights.

-“Priority will be given to the most vulnerable, including families with children and the elderly.

-“I pay tribute to the British armed forces, diplomats and Border Force staff carrying out this complex operation.”
+The Prime Minister described the evacuation as “large scale” as he paid tribute to the armed forces, diplomats and Border Force staff carrying out the “complex operation”.

 Families with children or elderly relatives, or individuals with medical conditions, will be prioritised for the flights.